 10. Illegal Weapon Trafficking

 Weaponry and Ammunition Found on Palestinian Boat in the Dead Sea

 Illegal weapon traffickers deal from explosives, small guns, light weapons to heavy machine guns.
 The illegal weapon trading is directly responsible for the increase of terrorist activities around the world.
-As per report, every year an estimated 63 million guns have been trafficked to India and Pakistan.
+As per reports, every year an estimated 63 million guns have been trafficked to India and Pakistan.

-It is even very difficult to guess the total size of the illegal arms trade market.
+It is very difficult to guess the total size of the illegal arms trade market.
 The United States and Africa are considered as the countries with the most illicit weapons.
 An estimated value of illegal arms trafficking is around $60 billion a year, which is about 20% of the total global arms trade.

 9. Illicit Crude Oil Trade

 Illegal oil trading is a major problem in some countries, including those in Africa and Asia.
 It is estimated that more than 100,000 oil barrels are smuggled out each day from various parts of the world.
 In Mexico, oil companies lose $700 million annually when thieves tap into their oil pipelines.
 Every year, a large part of the oil is attacked by the Somalia pirates on the coast of Somalia.
 It is estimated that illegal oil makes more than $15 billion every year.